CDrummond/music-similarity/scripts/README.md

 and [essentia-analyzer](https://github.com/CDrummond/essentia-analyzer) then you can use `scripts/merge-musly-essentia-dbs.py` to merge the contents of their DBs into a single DB required for music-similarity.

+# Release

+`mkrel.py` is used to create release ZIP files.